LI-Nieves/DnD-notes/notes/Dimensional Mercenary.Lost Mine of Phandelver.md

     - Pieck (retired): Nil
     - Shadow (retired): Ethan
     - Tim: Lee
-- Combined group now includes:
+- Combined group then adds:
     - Akta: Kyle Tibayan
     - Emerit: Francis
     - Gondorf: Hans
     - Hildebrand: Michael
     - Jarvani: John
 - These adventures begin with Pieck's Fingers.
-The combined group comes together (and some of Pieck's Fingers members retire) after Tresendar Manor.
+The characters in the combined group are added (and some of Pieck's Fingers members retire) after Tresendar Manor.

 ## Mission Incentives
 - Reward: portion of what we find